pillarwallet/pillar-dao-contracts/docs/PILLAR_STAKING.md

 &nbsp;

 * `stake` - Allows users to stake their PLR tokens into the contract.
 This can only be done when the contract state is STAKEABLE.
 The amount staked has to be >= the minimum stake limit, <= the maximum stake limit and <= the maximum allowed staking amount of the contract.
 Stake amount should be given in wei.
 After the staking period has passed, no more staking will be allowed.
 * `unstake` - Allows users to withdraw their tokens from the contract and claim the rewards they have earned.
-This can only be done when the contract state is READY_FOR_UNSTAKE and when staking rewards have been allocated.
+This can only be done when the contract state is READY_FOR_UNSTAKE.
 * `getContractState` - Allows users to see the current state of the contract.
 The four states are:
   * `INITIALIZED` - The contract has been initialized, however staking cannot yet be performed.
   * `STAKEABLE` - The contract has been opened for staking.
 Users can now stake tokens in the contract (which will be open for a specific time window).
   * `STAKED` - The contract is no longer accepting user's tokens for staking.
 This denotes the period where tokens are locked for staking (for a specified time window - >= 12 months from time of staking locked).
   * `READY_FOR_UNSTAKE` - The contract is open for unstaking.
 Staked tokens are no longer locked and rewards have been calculated.
 * `getStakedAmountForAccount` - Allows users to check how many tokens are staked for an address.
-* `getRewardAmountForAccount` - Allows users to check how many reward tokens have been allocated based upon thier staked tokens.
+* `getStakedAccounts` - Returns a list of all stakeholder addresses.

 &nbsp;